History of the United States (2016–present): Domestic terrorism and political violence

 Concurrently to the rise in mass shootings, the late 2010s saw a sharp increase in domestic terror incidents.
 Several studies attributed this rise to an increase in attacks from groups with links to far right-wing extremism, religious extremism, and white supremacy.

 In late October 2018, 16 packages containing pipe bombs were mailed via the US Postal Service to several prominent critics of US President Donald Trump, including leading Democratic Party politicians such as former US President Barack Obama, former US Vice President Joe Biden, and former US Secretary of State Hillary Clinton, as well as CNN offices in New York City.
 On March 21, 2019, Cesar Sayoc, 57, pleaded guilty to 65 felony charges related to the bombing, including using weapons of mass destruction and domestic terrorism.

 2020 was marked by a rise in domestic terrorist threats and widespread conspiracy theories around mail-in voting and COVID-19.
 The QAnon conspiracy theory, a fringe far-right political movement among conservatives, gained publicity.
 Multiple major cities were hit by rioting and brawls between far-right groups such as the Proud Boys and left-leaning counter-protestors, such as those affiliated with the left-wing political movement Antifa.
 In March 2021, FBI director Christopher Wray confirmed an October 2020 report from the Department of Homeland Security that said white supremacists posed the top domestic terrorism threat.
 Wray noted that the threat from these groups had been elevated to the same level as ISIS.
 The January 6 United States Capitol attack was considered by many to be a domestic terror attack.
 The 2022 elections saw continued attempts of intimidation, and concern for attacks, at voting stations and election offices around the country.

 Overall, political violence, perpetrated by all sides of the political spectrum, has become more common throughout the 2010s and 2020s.
 In 2017, a mass shooting targeted a practice session for the annual Congressional Baseball Game, injuring then U.S. House Majority Whip Steve Scalise.
 In 2020, the FBI announced the arrest of 13 people over a plot to kidnap Michigan governor Gretchen Whitmer.
 In 2022, Paul Pelosi, spouse to then Speaker of the House Nancy Pelosi, was attacked with a hammer.
 The attack was motivated by various far-right conspiracy theories.
 During the 2024 United States presidential election, Donald Trump faced numerous failed assassination attempts, including one in July near Butler, Pennsylvania and another in September in Florida.
 In December 2024, Brian Thompson, the CEO of UnitedHealthcare, was shot and killed in New York City, sparking debate over the American healthcare system.
 2025 saw an attempted arson attack on the Pennsylvania Governor's Residence and the shootings of two Minnesota lawmakers.
 In September 2025, conservative political activist Charlie Kirk was assassinated at a Turning Point USA event at Utah Valley University.
+Trump faced another assassination attempt in 2026 at the 2026 White House Correspondents Dinner, which he survived.
+Also present at the shooting were numerous lawmakers, cabinet members, and political figures.